Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 (d) Document Upload Progress API Route: Confidential-Copilot\src\app\api\documents\progress\route.ts This code defines an API route (`route.ts`) in a Next.js application for tracking the progress of document uploads.
 It uses Supabase for authentication and stores progress information in an in-memory object `progressStore`.
 The `POST` method updates the progress, status, and any error messages associated with a given `uploadId`.
 The `GET` method retrieves the progress data for a specific `uploadId`.
 The `cleanupOldEntries` function periodically removes old entries from the `progressStore` to prevent memory leaks.
 The `createClient` function initializes a Supabase client with cookie handling for server-side operations, ensuring that user sessions are maintained.
 The Supabase client is then used to call `getSession` to ensure the user is authenticated.

+7. Processing Pipeline API Implementation
+(a) Processing Start API Endpoint: Confidential-Copilot\src\app\api\processing\start\route.ts This code defines an API endpoint (`POST` in route.ts) in a Next.js application to initiate document processing.
+It uses Supabase for authentication and database interactions.
+The `POST` function first checks if the user is authenticated using `supabase.auth.getSession()`.
+If authenticated, it parses the request body to extract `projectId` and `fileName`, validates their presence, and verifies that the project exists and belongs to the user by querying the `projects` table.
+A unique `jobId` is generated, and the function returns this `jobId` along with a status message to the client.
+Error handling is included to return appropriate HTTP status codes for authentication failures, missing parameters, project not found, and other server errors.

+(b) Processing Status API Endpoint: Confidential-Copilot\src\app\api\processing\status\[jobId]\route.ts This code defines a `GET` function in route.ts that serves as an API endpoint to check the status of a document processing job, identified by `jobId`.
+It initializes a Supabase client, verifies user authentication via `supabase.auth.getSession()`, and then makes an internal `fetch` request to the `/api/documents/progress` endpoint, passing the `jobId` as an `uploadId` parameter.
+If the internal request is successful, it returns the status data as a JSON response; otherwise, it returns an error.
+Error handling is included to catch any exceptions during the process.

+(c) Processing Cancel API Endpoint: Confidential-Copilot\src\app\api\processing\cancel\[jobId]\route.ts This code defines a Next.js API endpoint (`POST` at `/api/documents/cancel/[jobId]`) to cancel a document processing job.
+It extracts the `jobId` from the URL parameters, initializes a Supabase client using `createClient()`, and verifies user authentication via `supabase.auth.getSession()`.
+Upon successful authentication, it sends a `POST` request to `/api/documents/progress` to update the job's status to 'cancelled'.
+The function returns a JSON response indicating success or failure, along with appropriate HTTP status codes.
+Error handling is included to catch and log any exceptions during the cancellation process.

+(d) Create a Client-Side Processing Utility: Confidential-Copilot\src\lib\processingUtils.ts This code defines a client-side document processing pipeline in processingUtils.ts for a React/TypeScript application.
+It includes functions to handle PDF processing, embedding generation, encryption, and interaction with a backend API.
+The `processPdfDocument` function orchestrates the entire process: it extracts text from a PDF using `processPdfFile`, generates embeddings using `generateBatchEmbeddings`, encrypts the data using functions from `encryptionUtils` (like `encryptText`, `encryptMetadata`, and `encryptVector`), and uploads the encrypted data to the server.
+Helper functions like `initiateProcessingJob`, `updateProcessingProgress`, and `cancelProcessingJob` manage the communication with the backend to track and control the processing job.
+The code also defines types and interfaces such as `ProcessingStatus`, `ProcessingProgressEvent`, and `ProcessingOptions` to manage the state and configuration of the document processing pipeline.
+Implementation Notes:
+Zero-Trust Processing Model:
+- All document processing happens client-side
+- PDF extraction, chunking, embedding generation, and encryption all happen in the - rowser
+- Server only coordinates and stores the encrypted results
+- This maintains the security-by-design principle
+API Endpoints:
+- `/api/processing/start`: Initiates a processing job
+- `/api/processing/status/[jobId]`: Checks the status of a processing job
+- `/api/processing/cancel/[jobId]`: Cancels a processing job
+Client-Side Processing Utility:
+- `processingUtils.ts`: Coordinates the complete document processing workflow
+- Handles step-by-step processing with progress tracking
+- Provides cancellation support for long-running operations Progress Tracking:
+- Reuses the existing progress tracking system
+- Provides detailed status updates for each processing phase
+- Allows for progress visualization in the UI
+Error Handling:
+- Comprehensive error handling at each stage
+- Proper error reporting to both the client and the progress tracking system

+## FRONTEND

+1. Dashboard Page Implementation
+(a) Dashboard Page Component: Confidential-Copilot\src\app\dashboard\page.tsx